-- (1) Mr. Gilles Labbé is the CEO of the Corporation and does not receive any director fees.
-Mr. Labbé compensation is disclosed in the Summary Compensation Table and elsewhere in this Circular. - (2) All awards have been made under the Deferred Share Unit Plan as described elsewhere in this Circular. - For the purposes of this table and in accordance with paragraph 3.1 of Item 3 of Form 51-102F6 of the Canadian Securities Administrators' Regulation 51-102 respecting Continuous Disclosure Obligations, share-based awards include award amounts based on the grant date fair value of the award of DSUs (as hereinafter defined) for the fiscal period in question. - (4) Mr. Boivin did not stand for re-election at the last annual meeting.
-He ceased to be a director on August 1st, 2013. - (5) Mr. Cybulski resigned as a director on March 26, 2014. - (6) Mr. Morris was elected on August 1st, 2013.
+(1) Mr. Gilles Labbé is the CEO of the Corporation and does not receive any director fees.
+Mr. Labbé compensation is disclosed in the Summary Compensation Table and elsewhere in this Circular.

+(2) All awards have been made under the Deferred Share Unit Plan as described elsewhere in this Circular.

+(3) For the purposes of this table and in accordance with paragraph 3.1 of Item 3 of Form 51-102F6 of the Canadian Securities Administrators' Regulation 51-102 respecting Continuous Disclosure Obligations, share-based awards include award amounts based on the grant date fair value of the award of DSUs (as hereinafter defined) for the fiscal period in question.

+(4) Mr. Stevens was appointed as director on May 27, 2014.